-- Franschhoek is close to Cape Town, it’s easy to visit it as a day trip from the city.
+- Franschhoek is close to Cape Town, it’s easy to include it into your Cape Town itinerary.

 - There are many things to do in Franschhoek; wine tasting, hiking, chocolate tasting, MTB, visiting museums and art galleries, spa, scenic drives, etc.

 Different ways of getting to Franschhoek from Cape Town

 Renting a car is the best and the fastest way to travel around South Africa and it’s not that expensive in fact if you’re a couple of people sharing a car it’s not expensive at all.
 Roads to most of the farms and estates around Franschhoek are tarred you can drive with any car no need to rent a big 4×4.
 Renting a car at Cape Town airport is the easiest way you can pick it up on arrival and drop it on on departure.
 Franschhoek is a great place to start a road trip from Cape Town.